Module 1: Religious Imaginations in a Polarised World

 By participating in this module, you will:

-• Gain knowledge of the fundamental imaginative foundations of different religious traditions and the concepts that motivate and structure religious thinking today
+• Gain knowledge of the fundamental imaginative foundations of different religious traditions and explore how they underpin our understanding of concepts such as truth, justice, freedom, and leadership.

 • Develop leadership skills in effective communication, dialogue across differences and strategic empathy.